chhex/reactboot/README.md

 ## Why pin versions?

 The original article is ~4 years old and mixes libraries whose majors changed since.
-We locked a combo that’s stable with the tutorial code:
+I locked a combo that i think is stable with the tutorial code:

 - **React**: `18.3.1`
 - **react-dom**: `18.3.1`